awssaran007/AtaccamaKarateFramework/README.md

    ii)using the feature name, update file name in the path method - ` Runner.path("classpath:features/ValidateAdditionGetAPI.feature"); `

-c) to run from maven use command `mvn test` - it will call the feature file.
+c) To run from maven use command `mvn test` - it will call the feature file.

 ---
 For karate setting or quickstart guidance refer - https://www.youtube.com/watch?v=W-af7Cd8cMc&feature=youtu.be